geoffreylitt/wildcard-onward-paper/paper.md

 It implements web scraping logic to produce a table of data from the web page, and turns edits into DOM manipulations, such as reordering rows of data on the page.

-The two tables are then combined into a single table for the end user to view and edit.
+The two tables are then combined into a single table for the user to view and edit.
 The **query engine** is responsible for creating this combined view, and routing the user’s edits back to the individual table adapters.
 In this example, the query engine has joined the two tables together by a shared ID column, and sorted the result by the points column.

 We now examine each component of the system in more detail.